 Boston, Massachusetts is rich with history and one of America’s most interesting cities.
-The city is crammed full of things to do, from viewing magnificent architecture in Copley Square and viewing the country’s richest selections of bookstores in Harvard Square to shopping on Newman Street in Back Bay and cheering for the Boston Red Sox at Fenway Park.
+Conveniently wheelchair accessible, Boston is crammed full of things to do, from viewing magnificent architecture in Copley Square and viewing the country’s richest selections of bookstores in Harvard Square to shopping on Newman Street in Back Bay and cheering for the Boston Red Sox at Fenway Park.
 Visitors with special needs in Boston will be charmed by some of the following iconic, and wheelchair accessible, things to do:

 With a wheelchair rental in Boston, you can explore the Freedom Trail’s 2.5 mile walking trail that leads you through downtown Boston to 16 historic sites.
 Beginning at the Boston Common Visitors’ Center and ending in Charlestown at the USS Constitution, the trail is a unique collection of locations including the Boston Massacre Site, Paul Revere’s House, Bunker Hill, the Charlestown Bridge, the Massachusetts State House and several other locations.
 Historic markers along the way tell the story of the American Revolution and beyond.
 Most sites are free or suggest donations.
 Old South Meeting House, Old State House, and Paul Revere House have small admission fees.
 Those with special needs in Boston find the route to be fully accessible, though it does include some steep inclines that can be challenging for slow walkers.

 If you’ve never been up close and personal with a 50-foot, 40-ton whale, Boston is the place to do it.
 Whale watching in Boston is an experience you won’t soon forget.
 According to the World Wildlife Fund, Massachusetts is one of the top ten whale watching spots.
 With a wheelchair rental in Boston, you’ll be treated to awe-inspiring sights of humpback, pilot and blue whales breaching and spouting in the Atlantic Ocean.
 Whale watch charters typically run from April to October.
 Companies like Boston Harbor Cruises offer wheelchair accessible catamarans.

 Prudential Center Skywalk Observatory